 ARCL conducts back testing on its member / participants portfolios based on its margining models (Initial margin & Haircut) on daily basis.
-ARCL uses the market prices/rates provided by external valuation agency for haircuts and actual rates in case of repo rates for the back testing purpose.
+ARCL uses the market prices/rates provided by external valuation agency to verify the sufficiency of haircuts.
+Variation in MIBOR and call money rates are considered to verify the sufficiency of initial margin.
 Daily back testing results display adequate coverage.
-Adequacy of margin is checked at member/participants portfolio level (Borrowers) and notional position (Lenders).

 The cases of margin inadequacies are analysed in detail and adequate actions will be taken in such cases in consultation with risk management committee.